410dood/homework/w1d2_homework.md

 something stopped working or you messed your code all up and want to get it back to last happy state

 //COMMIT2

+1. What command do you use to create a branch? git branch

+2. What command do you use to use a different branch? git checkout <branch>

+3. Why would you want to use a branch other than the default master?
+To collaborate on different things or a side project or application that you want to track and share, but thats not ready for master branch

+//COMMIT3